Bears-R-Us/arkouda/pydoc/developer/BENCHMARK.md

 bench_decode[ascii]     3.4621 (1.04)     4.9177 (1.11)     4.2250 (1.13)     0.6125 (1.50)     4.0197 (1.17)     0.9991 (1.90)          2;0  236.6864 (0.88)          5           1
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```
-Similarly, to only run a single test within a file, specify the test name with the `-k` flag instead of a filename
+Similarly, to only run a single test within a file, specify the test name with the `-k` flag instead of a filename.
+The following example will run only the `bench_encode` benchmark.
 ```commandline
 python3 -m pytest -c benchmark.ini --benchmark-autosave --benchmark-storage=file://benchmark_v2/.benchmarks -k bench_encode
 ```